sis00337/Pycharm-For-Dummies/docs/search.md

 : The file extension for the file containing Python script.

 #### Access token
-: An authentication key that provides application access on behalf of the user.
+: An authentication key that provides an application access on behalf of the user.

 #### Clone
 : The act of copying all the source files from a remote repository to a local computer.